mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: Okay.

-Well, how about, for instance, some [Rinzai](glossary#rinzai-zen ) teachers, like Kapleau and some of the others, emphasize [that] having a distinct kensho experience is really important.
+Well, how about, for instance, some [Rinzai](glossary#rinzai-zen ) teachers, like Kapleau and some of the others, emphasize that having a distinct kensho experience is really important.
 But it seems like you would say, well, that’s satori from [dualism](glossary#dualism); that’s “me” having satori, and so that’s [dualistic](glossary#dualistic) satori, that’s not real satori.

 **Katagiri**: Yes, yes.
 Okay, sure.

 **Same person**: But it might be encouraging to have [dualistic](glossary#dualistic) satori, just to understand it.
-In [Rinzai](glossary#rinzai-zen ) they say [that] it's important to have that understanding, to know what's going on.
+In [Rinzai](glossary#rinzai-zen ) they say it's important to have that understanding, to know what's going on.

 **Katagiri**: Right, right.
 Right.